What is Neighborhood Revitalization?

 Habitat for Humanity had adopted a very specific approach to partnering with a community that begins with extensive research of the community.
 This includes reviewing census tracks to verify income limits, populations, demographics and percentage of homeowners in the targeted neighborhood.
 We then conduct a windshield survey with our construction team to do a mapping of the visual needs.
 This includes making notes of the empty lots, homes that would benefit from a total reconstruct and obvious needs for repairs like roofs, windows, facia and paint.
 Once we have that information we calculate the total cost for all repairs in the community.
 We then we start our community outreach to begin building relationships the residents, leadership, community organizations and local nonprofits to understand the needs of the community prior to offering services.

 What Makes a Healthy Community?

 When we think of a healthy community we all have specific images and ideas that come to mind.
 There are several contributing factors the make up a healthy community and in order for a person or family to be successful and resilient they need a safe and secure place to live.
 In our opinion, a healthy, safe and affordable home is the foundation for success.
 Along with a safe home there is a need for a secure community that provides the basic needs for its residents.
-Those needs include access to quality affordable food, educational and financial opportunities, access to reliable transportation and healthcare, and parks to interact socially and participate in healthy activity, just to name a few
+Those needs include access to healthy and affordable food, educational and financial opportunities, access to reliable transportation and healthcare, and parks to interact socially and participate in healthy activity, just to name a few.

 Community Interaction Quality of Life